iitggithub/ezshare_cpap/README.md

 # Installation Pre-requisites

 - A mac.
 Because the script only works on a mac
-- Python3 installed on your mac
+- Python3 installed on your mac (not the version installed via Xcode developer tools)

-The ezshare-cli is built to work with Pytho 3.
+The ezshare-cli is built to work with Python 3.
 This guide doesn't go into installing Python 3 but you can download the macOS 64-bit universal2 installer for the latest stable version of Python3 from here: https://www.python.org/downloads/macos/ or you can try the homebrew method here: https://docs.python-guide.org/starting/install3/osx/

 ### How do i know if i have python installed?